rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 **MUST** call the app's implementation of `Hibernation.hibernate()`:

-Once the platform receives a success, then the app may be moved to the `HIBERNATING` state.
+Once the platform receives a success, then the app may be moved to the `HIBERNATED` state.

 If the app times out or throws an error, then the app **MUST** be terminated.

-During the `hibernate()` transition, apps **SHOULD** note the clock time in order to determine the duration of hibernation when the app is woken. composition and other necessary resources.
+During the `hibernate()` transition, apps **SHOULD** note the clock time in order to determine the duration of hibernation when the app is restored. composition and other necessary resources.

 ### 5.7.
-Waking an app from hibernation
+Restoring an app from hibernation
-Waking an app from hibernation allows the platform to copy the apps memory stack back from storage and relaunch the app in the original state.
+Restoring an app from hibernation allows the platform to copy the apps memory stack back from storage and relaunch the app in the original state.

 Firebolt apps that have permission to use the `xrn:firebolt:capability:lifecycle:hibernation` capability **MUST** implement `Hibernation.reconstruct()`.

-To wake an app from hibernation, platforms **MUST** use the following process.
+To restore an app from hibernation, platforms **MUST** use the following process.

-If an app is not in the `HIBERNATING` state, then it cannot be woken from hibernation and there is no need to do anything else.
-The platform **MUST NOT** dispatch any *additional* lifecycle notifications when attempting to resume an app that is not in the `HIBERNATING` state and the remainder of this section does not apply.
+If an app is not in the `HIBERNATED` state, then it cannot be restored from hibernation and there is no need to do anything else.
+The platform **MUST NOT** dispatch any *additional* lifecycle notifications when attempting to restore an app that is not in the `HIBERNATED` state and the remainder of this section does not apply.

-At this point, the app **MUST** be in the `HIBERNATING` state.
+At this point, the app **MUST** be in the `HIBERNATED` state.

 Next, the platform **MUST** copy the apps CPU and memory state back from persistant storage.
 How platforms implement this is out of scope for this document.

-Hibernation apps **MUST** provide the `xrn:firebolt:capability:lifecycle:hibernation` capability, so the platform **MUST** call the app's implementation of `Hibernation.reconstruct()`:
+Hibernated apps **MUST** provide the `xrn:firebolt:capability:lifecycle:hibernation` capability, so the platform **MUST** call the app's implementation of `Hibernation.restore()`.

-Once the platform receives a success, then the app may be moved to the `SUSPENDED` state.
+Once the platform receives a success, then the app may be moved to the `RUNNING` state.
+Note the the app does not enter the `SUSPENDED` state.

 If the app times out or throws an error, then the app **MUST** be terminated.

-During the `hibernate()` transition, apps **SHOULD** check how long it had been in the `HIBERNATING` state to determine if any processes need to be reset, reauthenticated, etc.
+During the `restore()` transition, apps **SHOULD** check how long it had been in the `HIBERNATED` state to determine if any processes need to be reset, reauthenticated, etc.

 ### 5.8.
 Destroying an app